 TIER 1 INVESTOR VISA - £2 MILLION ROUTE

 The Tier 1 Investor visa category is for non-EEA nationals who are able to make a substantial investment in the UK.
-If you do not already hold a Tier 1 Investor visa granted before 6 November 2014, you will need to have access to £2 million and be willing to invest your funds in UK government bonds or actively trading UK companies.
+If you do not already hold a Tier 1 Investor visa granted before 6 November 2014, you will need to have access to £2 million and be willing to invest your funds in actively trading UK companies.

 What are the main eligibility requirements for a Tier 1 Investor visa?